kevbite/kevbite.github.io/_posts/2017-01-21-end-to-end-testing-with-service-fabric.md

 ```

 This is a little simple but from this we can start testing our application end-to-end, be it either an API or an MVC website.
+I've added a little sample to my github ([EndToEndServiceFabric](https://github.com/kevbite/EndToEndServiceFabric)) this one shows an example of testing a REST API which is hosted within Service Fabric.